PeterZimbalist/Sudoku-Puzzle-Solver/README.md

 # Sudoku-Puzzle-Solver
-A python program that solves a sudoku puzzle by scanning the puzzle for 0s (blanks) and testing for valid numbers.
+A python program that utilizes recursion to solve a sudoku puzzle by scanning the puzzle for blanks (indicated by -1) and testing for valid numbers.